Internet-Draft Mission AuthZEN August 2026

 4. Mission-to-Policy Materialization

 The PDP evaluates a Mission against an action through a materialized policy view.
 The materialized policy view, its trusted-compiler and reproducibility rules, its bounded-fidelity property, and the content-addressed policy_view_id with its mission-policy-view integrity envelope are defined by the runtime profile ([I-D.draft-mcguinness-mission-runtime]).
-That envelope's committed payload binds the Mission's mission_id and authority_hash, so a consistency check between a decision request and the loaded view is an equality test on those values (Section 5).
+That envelope's committed manifest binds the Mission's mission_id and authority_hash, alongside policy_version and the compiler identity that produced it, so a consistency check between a decision request and the loaded view is an equality test on mission_id and authority_hash alone (Section 5).
+Nothing in this binding requires the PDP to be remote: a PDP embedded in or colocated with its PEP, evaluating against a loaded materialized policy view, is a conforming deployment, and the decision's network cost is then paid per freshness window rather than per action.

-This binding carries only the wire member. policy_view_id appears in the PDP request and response context (Section 5.2, Section 8) as the content-addressed correlator between a permit, its evidence, and the view the PDP evaluated against.
+This binding carries only the wire member, and only in the request: policy_view_id appears in context.mission.policy_view_id (Section 5.2), when the requesting PEP holds it, as a content-addressed check against the view the PDP has loaded.
+The PDP does not echo policy_view_id on the response; it records the view it evaluated against directly in Decision Evidence ([I-D.draft-mcguinness-mission-runtime-evidence]), so the correlator between a permit and its evidence, and between a denial and its evidence, is evaluation_id (Section 6.1), not a wire-echoed view identifier.
 This profile does not pick a concrete policy-language wire form for the materialized view.
 Implementations MAY use canonical input bundles the AuthZEN PDP consumes directly, or an engine-native artifact.
 Compiling a Mission into an engine-native policy artifact and standardizing a policy-view carriage format are out of scope ([I-D.draft-mcguinness-mission-runtime]).

 5. PDP Request

 The PDP request realizes the runtime profile's abstract decision contract over the OpenID AuthZEN Authorization API [AUTHZEN].
 AuthZEN defines a top-level envelope with subject, resource, action, and context members.
-This profile binds the Mission-bound decision inputs into that envelope.
+This profile binds the Mission-bound decision inputs into that envelope: action-scoped members are carried in action.properties, resource-scoped members in resource.properties, and evaluation-wide members in context, per the AuthZEN request model.
 It does not change which inputs MUST be evaluated; those are defined by the runtime profile.

 This binding is used after ordinary access-token validation under [I-D.draft-mcguinness-mission-runtime]: the PEP MUST NOT ask a PDP to authorize an action from unverified token claims, and the PEP-PDP channel MUST be integrity-protected and mutually authenticated as that profile requires.